9 social media marketing tips for estate agents

 Instagram works particularly well for interiors-focused properties.
 So, it’s best to avoid showcasing a dated studio flat on it.

-On the other hand, nowadays Facebook is the best way to reach homeowners with an older demographic.
+On the other hand, Facebook is now the best way to reach homeowners with an older demographic, focusing on the community aspect which works well for estate agents.

-Agents shouldn’t only focus on selling properties through social media, according to Nelly Berova, social media consultant at Art Division.
+Estate agents shouldn’t only focus on selling properties through social media, according to Nelly Berova, a social media consultant at Art Division.

 “It’s for brand awareness not conversion,” Nelly said.
 “You need to understand who you want to attract then look at what platform has the majority of those type of people in a cluster.”